Purists will disagree about the name semi-dory but that's the name under

 or with a marconi rig using a sailboard sail.

-This boat is built from flat plywood panels assembled with epoxy-fiberglass
+method: This boat is built from flat plywood panels assembled with epoxy-fiberglass

 tape.
 The construction method is called "stitch and glue".
 For a detailed